 The mental health care definition sets the scope of the AMHCC.
 The definition of mental health care was approved by the Pricing Authority on 31 May 2013 and was implemented as a Health Standard effective 1 July 2014.

 The mental health care definition is:

-'Mental health care is care in which the primary clinical purpose or treatment goal is improvement in the symptoms and/or psychosocial, environmental and physical functioning relating to a patient's mental disorder.
+'Care in which the primary clinical purpose or treatment goal is improvement in the symptoms and/or psychosocial, environmental and physical functioning related to a patient's mental disorder.

 Mental health care: